Almost American

 At a moment when immigration dominates the national conversation, Almost American asks a profound question: what does it truly mean to belong?

-immigration is the pressing issue of our time.
+Immigration is the most important policy issue of our time.

 This short documentary grounds our nation’s contentious debate through the lived experience of Sam Soliman, one of many DACA recipients living in the United States.
 Sam’s story is at once singular and universal: a portrait of resilience in the face of loss, and a reminder that behind every policy are lives suspended between hope and despair.